novellac/astarter/README.md

 1. Clone copy etc the repo
 1. Change out the fonts for your fonts in the `tailwind.config.js` file and wherever  your reference the font directly.

+### Set up Tina.io

+1. Go to [tina.io](https://tina.io), log in, and create a new project.
+1. Copy the `.env.example` file to create your own `.env` file.
+1. Copy the Tina tokens into the `.env` file (which tokens correspond to which env vars can be found in the Tina dashboard or the [Tina production docs](https://tina.io/docs/tina-cloud/overview))

 ## Roadmap/TODOs

 - Create Tina wysiwyg snippets that add TW classes? ([resource](https://tailwindcss.nuxtjs.org/examples/content))